Customize Consent Preferences

 Research interests:

-Dirk Drasdo’s main research topic is modeling of multi-cellular tissue organization.
-He established center-based models of growing tissues in various applications.
-In these models cells are mimicked as individual agents, parameterized by measurable biophysical and biokinetic parameters.
-More recently he and his group established a process chain parameterizing single-cell-based tissue models out of image data in collaboration with the group of J.G.
-Hengstler (IfaDo).
-With a modeling guided experimental strategy they were able to predict a previously unrecognized order mechanism during liver regeneration and very recently to deduce the necessity for an ammonia sink mechanism after drug induced liver damage which subsequently could be identified.
+Drasdo’s main research topic is modeling of multi-cellular tissue organization generating virtual twins.
+He established a number of agent-based model types of growing tissues in various applications.
+In these models, cells are mimicked as individual agents, parameterized by measurable biophysical and biokinetic parameters.
+Based on this technology he and his group established a process chain parameterizing single-cell-based tissue models out of histological image data in collaboration with the group of J.G.
+Hengstler (IfaDo) and other experimental groups.
+With a modeling guided experimental strategy it was able to predict a previously unrecognized order mechanism during liver regeneration and more recently to deduce the necessity for an ammonia sink mechanism after drug induced liver damage which subsequently could be identified.
+This line of research was advanced towards full multi-level virtual twins of liver regeneration, and is being advanced now towards digital virtual twins of liver disease progression.

 Alfons Hoekstra